 “James M.” James was single and 28 here and working as a farm laborer for his father.
 Census indicated James could neither read nor write.
 This is the last census to record James with his parents.
 He later moved to Pottawatomie County, Oklahoma where the fate of James Scott is uncertain.

 “Robert B.” Robert was single, 26, and also working as a farm laborer for his father.
 It was not recorded whether Robert could read or write.
 This is the last available census to show Robert.
-He apparently died single and childless sometime between 1880 and 1901, when his mother passed.
-There was no mention of Robert nor any heirs in Senia’s probate records.
+He apparently died single and childless sometime after 1880.
+There was no mention of Robert nor any heirs in his father’s 1882 probate records.

 “John W. T.” John was 17, born in Alabama around 1863.
-He worked as a farm laborer for his grandfather Jesse, but also attended school.
+He worked as a farm laborer for his grandfather Jesse and attended school.
 It wasn’t recorded whether he could read or write.
-John was the son of William Thomas Scott (and that was probably what his W. T. stood for) and Elmina Little.
+John was the son of William Thomas Scott and Elmina Little.
 John’s father died in 1862 serving with the 48th Alabama Infantry during the Civil War, and his mother died in 1864.
 John and his two sisters were raised by their grandparents, Jesse and Senia.

 “Mary E.” Mary was 18, born in Alabama around 1862.
 Her occupation was listed as “at home” and the box was checked for “Maimed, Crippled, Bedridden, or otherwise disabled.”
-The nature of her injury eludes me at this time.
+The nature of her injury eludes me.
 Mary was one of two daughters of William Thomas Scott and Elmina Little.
 The other daughter, Martha J Scott, was not enumerated here as she had married James Edmond Brown.